kavyareddy1210/mars-rovers/README.md

 # Assumptions
 This application handles validation of input file entered too apsrt from main process.
 It implements rspec for most of the application.

-Also if rover is given wrong command say 'LMLMLMK' rover navigates till 'LMLMLM',  displays the position where robot stopped and displays an error message about wrong command.
+Also if rover is given wrong command say 'LMLMLMK' rover navigates till 'LMLMLM',  displays the position where rover stopped and displays an error message about wrong command.

+Rover stops navigating when plateau boundary is reached.

 # Instructions to run application and tests
 After cloning repo, change directory to mars-rovers and then run